-Further, Government’s thrust on launch of 5G services, digital India, smart cities, Bharat Net, proliferation of 4G services will boost the demand of roll-out of telecom infrastructure such as fibre cable, telecom towers, small cell solutions, Wi-Fi networks and IBS.
-The physical infrastructure needs to be robust to meet the growing need and demand of ubiquitous connectivity.
+Further, the Government’s thrust on the launch of 5G services, digital India, smart cities, Bharat Net, the proliferation of 4G services will boost the demand for the roll-out of telecom infrastructures such as fibre cable, telecom towers, small cell solutions, Wi-Fi networks and IBS.
+The physical infrastructure needs to be robust to meet the growing need and demand for ubiquitous connectivity.

 Going forward, the introduction of 5G services, along with the explosion of internet-of-things, will bring the need for infrastructure sharing which is expected to emerge as a key trend.

-The next generation telecom infrastructure will be one of the core pillars in transformation of India into a digital economy.
-Telecommunication services is a catalyst to empower citizens by providing them with transparent governance and services (education, health, legal, financial and safety) at their fingertips.
+The next-generation telecom infrastructure will be one of the core pillars in the transformation of India into a digital economy.
+Telecommunication services are a catalyst to empower citizens by providing them with transparent governance and services (education, health, legal, financial and safety) at their fingertips.

-DoT has extensively supported the industry by organising a state level seminar for implementation of RoW rules to facilitate time-bound and hassle-free single-window clearances for the requisite backhaul etc. In the forthcoming time, if state aligns with the Centre’s ruling the development of robust telecom infrastructure will be seamless, which is the need of the hour for ubiquitous connectivity and new technologies such as 5G, IoT, M2M, AR and VR etc.
+DoT has extensively supported the industry by organising a state-level seminar for the implementation of RoW rules to facilitate time-bound and hassle-free single-window clearances for the requisite backhaul etc. In the forthcoming time, if the state aligns with the Centre’s ruling the development of robust telecom infrastructure will be seamless, which is the need of the hour for ubiquitous connectivity and new technologies such as 5G, IoT, M2M, AR and VR etc.